tunglamvghy/AsusS530UN-hackintosh/Installation Guide.md

     4. Copy generated **CPUFriendDataProvider.kext** in Desktop and replace the old kext in /OC/Kexts
     5. Restart your Hackintosh
     If you change the SMBIOS, do all steps again.

+- *Change OpenCanopy background*
+    1. You need a really big image!
+It seems this follows the same rules as any retina image, so you need an image double your resolution (3840x2160)
+    2. Change the image to *PNG format*, rename it to *ModernBackground.png*
+    3. Get [*chris1111/Icnspack-Builder*](https://github.com/chris1111/Icnspack-Builder) and install then launch the app.
+    4. Click run.
+Drop your image on Icnspack-Builder.
+Click ready.
+Click save and save it somewhere.
+    5. You should now have a resources.zip folder.
+Unzip that thing!
+    6. Inside the folder should be Background.icns, put that into EFI/OC/Resources/Image
+    7. Reboot and make sure it works

 - If your pc has different specs, try to read [**OpenCore guide**](https://github.com/acidanthera/OpenCorePkg/blob/master/Docs/Configuration.pdf) or [**Dortania guide**](https://dortania.github.io/OpenCore-Desktop-Guide/installer-guide/) for more details

 ## Need help.
 Contact me